 Any breed of dog may get an ear infection.
-A dog's ear canal slopes downward so debris must move upwards, not straight out.
+A dog's ear canal slopes downward, so debris must move upwards, not straight out.
 Dogs like schnauzers who naturally have hair growing in the ear canal or dogs like cocker spaniels with heavy, pendulous ears are more susceptible to infections because the hair and ear traps moisture and wax inside the ear canal.
 Infections can be caused by an overproduction of ear wax triggered by skin allergies, ear mites, hair growth, or a foreign object in the ear.
-The moisture of this wax or of water from bathing or swimming is an ideal breeding ground for bacteria and soon leads to an infection.
+The moisture of this wax or of water from bathing or swimming is an ideal breeding ground for bacteria, and soon leads to infection.

 A dog with an ear infection would be seen frequently shaking or scratching at its head.
 A bad odor or black or yellow discharge may come out of the ear canal and the dog may tilt their head to one side if the infection has reached the middle ear.
 Most infections can be treated by a good cleaning from the vet and topical medications like ear drops.
 More resistant infections may need oral or topical antibiotics for treatment.
 Infections resulting from ear mites or another parasite will also require treatment to get rid of the parasite, usually as simple as the average flea and tick medication.
 Extreme cases or infections left untreated sometimes need a surgical opening or reconstruction of the ear canal to eliminate the infection.